martgil/webext-docs/folders.rst

       :name: [``includeSubFolders``]
       :type: (boolean, optional)

-      Specifies whether the returned :ref:`folders.MailFolder` object for each parent folder should include its nested subfolders .
+      Specifies whether each returned parent :ref:`folders.MailFolder` should populate its :value:`subFolders` property and include all its (nested!) subfolders.
 Defaults to :value:`false`.

 .. api-header::